gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level3/adsorption-ethanol.rst

 ..  container:: justify

-    In order to create a system with several ethanol molecules, let us replicate the single molecule (4x4x4 times) using *genconf*:
+    To create a system with several ethanol molecules, let us replicate the single molecule (4x4x4 times) using *genconf*:

 ..  code-block:: bash